Man charged with misdemeanors in Dave Chappelle attack at Hollywood Bowl

 The misdemeanor counts were filed after the Los Angeles County District Attorney declined to charge Isaiah Lee, 23, with a felony in Tuesday’s attack.

-“After reviewing the evidence, prosecutors determined that while criminal conduct occurred, the evidence as presented did not constitute felony conduct,” DA's Office spokesman Greg Risling said.
-The office referred the case to the city attorney for misdemeanor consideration, he said.
+“After reviewing the evidence, prosecutors determined that while criminal conduct occurred, the evidence as presented did not constitute felony conduct,” DA’s Office spokesman Greg Risling said.
+It referred the case to the city attorney for misdemeanor consideration, he said.

-Police arrested Lee on suspicion of assault with a deadly weapon, a felony, after he allegedly jumped on stage and tackled Chappelle around 10:40 p.m.
+Lee had been arrested by police on suspicion of assault with a deadly weapon, a felony, after he allegedly jumped on stage and tackled Chappelle around 10:40 p.m.
 Tuesday.

 Police said Lee had a replica handgun that had a knife blade.
 Its size was not clear.